 What You Should Expect from a Spiritual Director: to meet with someone who respects and honors your journey, who creates a contemplative and quiet space in which to gather, gently keeps the focus of conversation on the spiritual life as you experience and seek it, and practices complete confidentiality.

-On a Practical Level: Most spiritual directors typically meet with individuals once a month, for an hour.
-(For myself, If you are unable to travel to my office location due to illness, disability, or lack of childcare, this meeting may be held at a more convenient, mutually agreed upon place.
-Skype may also be an option.)
+On a Practical Level: Most spiritual directors typically meet with individuals once a month, for an hour (preferably in-person, although online or phone meetings are also options if needed).
 As with most directors, my fees are based on standard practice with a sliding scale for those on a limited income.
 Payment and further details such as ethical guidelines and expectations are discussed in the initial contact.